Memphis Hustle vs. Rip City Remix - Game Highlights

 Check out the Memphis Hustle Statistics

-- Zach Freemantle and Jaelen House Deliver Career Performances as Clippers Hand the Mexico City First Home Loss - San Diego Clippers
+- Legends Win Streak Ended After Loss to Capital City - Texas Legends

-- Iowa Wolves Fall 115-124 to Long Island Nets on Alpha's Birthday - Iowa Wolves
+- Boom Sweeps Blue Coats in Statement Win, 127-112 - Noblesville Boom

-- Stars Back on Track with Bounce Back Win over Skyforce to Close out Back-To-Back - Salt Lake City Stars
+- Iowa Wolves Drop Second Game 108-106 to Long Island Nets - Iowa Wolves

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.